 Please note that the Development Group is here for you, the Parish.
 We are not a closed group with closed meetings.
 All the sessions we run of talks, reflection and prayer, are organised for your benefit, and we do hope that you all will try and attend these if at all possible.

-The Group currently consists of Father David, Emma Frankish, Catherine McCormack, Elizabeth Smith, Chris Pryce-Jenkins, Michael Bennett and Derek Stephens.
+The Group currently consists of Father Nixon, Emma Frankish, Catherine McCormack, Elizabeth Smith, Chris Pryce-Jenkins and Derek Stephens.
 We hold planning and review meetings on an as needed basis, which on average happens about 6 times per year.

 We are desperately in need of more members, and welcome anyone from the Parish who feel that they can help with our aims.
 We need your input, support and advice!